azikooo777/opencart-category-tab-module/README.md

-# OpenCart Category-Tab Module for OpenCart 3.x
+# OpenCart Tabs Category Module for OpenCart 3.x

 Bellow example with an image module on site